dcrogers127/odins-eye/README.md

 # odins-eye

-Goals:
-1. Abstract InMemoryDao\Actor to generalize events
+Base from sbt new denisftw/play-event-sourcing-starter.g8.

+## Current Plan
 1. Add actions
     1. add_game
     2. add_score
     3. compute_game_stats
     4. add_lines
-3. Page with all actions logged with most recent at top.

-Base from sbt new denisftw/play-event-sourcing-starter.g8.

-## Current Plan
 1. Update scores for existing games into DB
     - could be an event per games or just one event
 2. Create process to daily check for new scores and update.
+3. Spread info
-3. Get historic spread info
+    - Get historic spread info
-4. Get current spread info
+    - Get current spread info
+    - hold for now. get some good stats

 We want to log any change to main database to the events table Actual state of database will be in statsstore